THE DOWNDERRY AND SEATON COMMUNITY FUND APPLICATION GUIDELINES sent to Applicants

 We ask that you read these Guidelines carefully as the application process requires you to supply supporting information that you must submit with the completed Application Form.
-All documentation should be sent by email info@dasra.co.uk. or by posting in the DaSRA Post Box sited on the rear of the Community Notice Board in the centre of Downderry, next to the Telephone Box.
+All documentation should be sent by email info@dasra.co.uk. or by emailing us for delivery address.

 Residents of Downderry and Seaton are donating to a fund that will protect and support community assets considered to be vital to the quality of life in these two Cornish villages.
 Donations into the Community Fund are managed by DaSRA, the Downderry and Seaton Residents Association, and its Management Committee is responsible for assessing and monitoring successful applications.